Gilnanderson/dogs-head-bounce/README.md

 # dogs-head-bounce
-I created a Python program that shows my dog's head bouncing on the screen.
+I created a Python program using Pygame that shows my dog's head bouncing on the screen.

 I will show how I created this Pygame program here.
 It's quite simple and easy to make it.